denovo/Antenna-faq/docs/devices.md

 ## Uploading and Installing

-Delete any previous version of an app before installing a new one
+Delete any previous version of an app before installing a new one Bear in mind that when downloading you need to make sure that .zip files are not being auto extracted by your browser in particular Safari wehere this is often set as the default behaviour.
+In the menu bar, go Safari -> Preferences.
+In the "General" tab, uncheck "Open 'safe' files after downloading".
+This will stop Safari from automatically unzipping the files.

 ### >iOS

 You can use iTunes to upload your app.

 You can transfer the ipa into your iTunes library and then install to your device.

 You can install via either a long link url: As an example:https://d3099jutct8dja.cloudfront.net/builds/113545/adhoc?Expires=1464530546&Signature=Aa8jPq-ayQyaOgnRGBWi0kvJpBh64kn3wHYNFvRcaakn~rLR3jMdIHPwUrJRnbwA~me1odT3GWjeiWAXYNhfdBpvIrMy-dji-bVU4zFqslfOeUcvWoUUFRROFptkK2jkqOT7GnF8Rn0r4zTuVZCUJ3jW7~vZW8WTSX9VBNtQrWk_&Key-Pair-Id=APKAI42DDOB6K67Z7GBA